OctopusDeploy/docs/docs/shared-content/structured-configuration-variables.include.md

 ### Variable Replacement {#StructuredConfigurationVariablesFeature-VariableReplacement}

 Octopus uses variable names to identify the structures that should be replaced within the target files.
 If a structure within a target file has a hierarchical location that matches a variable name, its content will be replaced with the variable's value.
+The hierarchical location is identified differently depending on the type of target file:

-In JSON and YAML files, each location is identified by the sequence of keys leading to it from the root level, separated by `:`.
-In XML files, structures can be identified by setting Octopus variable names to XPath expressions.
-Finally, Java Properties files have their keys matched against Octopus variable names.
+- In JSON and YAML files, each location is identified by the sequence of keys leading to it from the root level, separated by `:`.
+- In XML files, structures can be identified by setting Octopus variable names to XPath expressions.
+- In Java Properties files, they have their keys matched against Octopus variable names.

 An example for each supported file type can be found in the following table:

 | Format | Input file | Octopus variable name | Octopus variable value | Output file |
 | ------ | ---------- | ---- | ----- | ----------- |